 The combination of a dental implant and restoration gives you a full replacement tooth (or teeth) that looks, feels, and functions just like the real thing.

 Having one or more missing teeth is more common than you may realize.
 Among all the solutions for missing teeth, dental implants are the best choice.
-At our Peabody dental clinic, we provide patients with several types of dental implant solutions.
+At Varinos Dental, we provide patients with several types of dental implant solutions.

 When you need a replacement tooth, a tooth implant is the best option for several reasons.
 The main reason is that when you get a tooth implant, the dentist embeds a titanium post into your jaw, and this helps keep your jawbone healthy and strong.
 A replacement tooth that is not an implant does nothing for bone strength, and your jawbone can begin to atrophy in the spot where the missing tooth is.

 Another reason is that a tooth implant is strong and durable.
 It is not removable; it functions exactly like a natural tooth.
 You will be able to eat any foods you like without restriction.
 Your tooth implant will blend in naturally with your other teeth as well — no one will know you have a tooth implant.